handshake-org/hsd/lib/migrations/README.md

 incremented from there.
 (Currently, wallet and chain both have one migration)

 ## Writing migrations
+### Migration requirements
+  1. Migration must not depend on the methods, but instead interact with the database directly.
+This makes sure that future code changes to the chain/wallet db do not affect old migrations.
+Especially if someone is upgrading multiple versions at once.
+  2. Migration must allow for interruption.
+Using batch provided to the migration is useful for this purpose.
+If migration does not utilize the provided batch, it should be possible to stop the migration and resume or restart it later.
+  This makes sure that interruption by user or the system does not corrupt the database.
+  3. Each migration should copy the existing db keys and use those in the migration, instead of depending on layout.
+Future updates may modify the layout and break old migrations.
+  4. Migration Tests should also follow the same 3 rules.

+NOTE: Migration tests can use database dumps from the previous/current versions.
+NOTE: Migration test db generation must be deterministic.

 ### Databases and migrations
   HSD has two separate databases with their own migrations: ChainDB and WalletDB.
 Depending which database your migration affects, you will need to